Skip to content

 Method 2: Carrier App Activation

-Many UK networks now offer app-based eSIM activation.
-Simply download your provider's app, log in to your account, and follow the eSIM setup instructions.
-This method often proves faster than QR code scanning and eliminates the need to print or display codes on another device.
+Many networks now offer app-based activation.
+Download your provider's app, log in, and follow the setup instructions.
+This is often faster than QR scanning and removes the need to display codes on another device.

 Managing Multiple eSIMs on iPhone